lsql-csv: A tool for CSV files data querying from the shell with short queries.

 AGGREGATE_FUNCTION -> avg

-//All trigonometric functions in radian
+// All trigonometric functions are in radians.

 ONEARG_FUNCTION -> sin